DanSleeman/PMC_Automation_Tools/README.md

 * sub_item - Text for the sub item if the item is for a drop-down action

 If the screen is too small, or there are too many action bar items, the function will automatically check under the "More" drop-down list for the item.
+## GenericDriver Functions

+Intended for use with non-Plex websites with similar methods available for use.

+### launch

+Configures and launches a webdriver session and navigates to the URL provided.

+Parameters:

+* url - Where to go when launching the webdriver

 ## PlexElement Functions